9 Festive Christmas Dinner Party Ideas

 For a festive ambiance, play your favorite Christmas movies in the background at your dinner party.
 Great go-to choices are A Christmas Story, Miracle on 34th Street, The Santa Claus(e), Elf, How the Grinch Stole Christmas (the Jim Carrey live-action version, of course), Home Alone, The Holiday, The Polar Express, Christmas with the Kranks, and It’s A Wonderful Life.

 Here’s an adults-only dinner party idea: pair the movie marathon with a drinking game!
-This works best with Hallmark or Hallmark-style Christmas movie (like Netflix originals) that are so ridiculous, you can’t help but laugh.
+This works best with Hallmark or Hallmark-style Christmas movies (like Netflix originals) that are so ridiculous, you can’t help but laugh.
 (Love at the Christmas Table is a great one).
 Come up with rules like every time a cliche occurs, such as love at first sight or magic saves the day, guests have to take a shot.
 If you go with this idea, please play responsibly.

 3. Set the mood with a playlist